apache/couchdb/README.md

 # Function dispatch example

-Any application that wants to register implementation functions for a service could add following into it's implementation of couch_epi_plugin behaviour:
+Any application that wants to register implementation functions for a service could add the following into it's implementation of couch_epi_plugin behaviour:

     providers() ->
         [{my_service, module_which_implements_the_functions}].